GENERAL ELECTRIC

 Overview

-As part of GE's partnership with Apple, our team created a project management mobile application for GE's Oil & Gas business to increase productivity of project managers and also to create a solution that would be reusable across other businesses.
+As part of GE’s partnership with Apple, I helped design a mobile project management application for GE’s Oil & Gas business.
+The goal was to boost project managers’ productivity while creating a solution that could scale across other GE businesses.

 Process